 With plans to steadily phase out or move away from cars to SUVs and trucks, the all-electric crossover utility vehicle is expecting to make a bigger splash.
 The CUV is set to be available by 2020, and the company says they’re looking at a 300 mile range.
 Other possible models on Ford’s EV radar are said to be hybrids or plug-in hybrids.

-While a little late to the game, in electrification programs to launch 40 new EVs globally by 2022.
+While a little late to the game, Ford is investing a total of $11 billion in electrification programs to launch 40 new EVs globally by 2022.
 These models are umbrellaed under conventional hybrids, battery-electric vehicles, and plug-in hybrids.
 There’s lots to look forward to for Ford enthusiasts, as they will soon be able to rev away into a greener future.